As a Business Analytics major, students should adhere to the following criteria in major course selection for study abroad:

 - IB courses give students the opportunity to pursue country or region-specific coursework that offers unique insight into international business practices.

 Please note, this is not an exhaustive list.
+Other programs available through our website may also be viable options.

 (University of Sydney)